ashutoshdeshmukh22/fit-n-fine/README.md

 # fit-n-fine
-A fitness app for workout
+A fitness app for workout developed in React Native